 - CI/CD integration with popular platforms such as Jenkins, CircleCI, TeamCity, Azure DevOps, GitHub, GitLab, and more

-- Issue management—native Jira or GitHub Issues support for tracking
+- Issue management—native Jira or DAST GitHub Issues integration support for tracking

 - Includes unlimited Software Composition Analysis scans